tompaana/object-tracking-demo/README.md

 ## Known issues ##

+* Windows build: When first time enabled, the effect (on camera page) does nothing but freezes the frame.
+Turn the effect off and on again to get it working.
-* Phone build: The app is sometimes really slow or even jams.
+* Windows Phone build: The app is sometimes really slow or even jams.
 The root cause is the object mapping algorithm, which does not handle certain kind of data well.
 To manage the problem use as low threshold value as possible.
-* The app crashes often :(
 * The solution will not compile with Community 2015 RC version of Visual Studio.